-An advantage of an LLC is that as long as you're a single-member LLC, the tax filing process is like that of a sole proprietorship by default.
-This means you just need to list your business's earnings and expenses on Schedule C when you do your personal income tax return, and you pay self-employment taxes without needing to file any additional IRS paperwork for the LLC itself.
-You can also get the 20 percent deduction for pass-through income.
+An advantage of an LLC is that the tax filing process is like that of a sole proprietorship by default as long as you're a single-member LLC.
+All you have to do is list your business's earnings and expenses on Schedule C when you prepare your personal income tax return.
+You pay the self-employment tax without having to file any additional IRS paperwork for the LLC itself.
+You can also get the 20-percent IRS deduction for pass-through income.

-A downside is more tax complexity when you're forming an LLC with multiple members since the IRS treats such an arrangement as a partnership for tax purposes.
-That means filing a partnership tax return alongside having each owner report their portion of the earnings on their individual tax returns using Schedule E. It also means there's extra work creating a Schedule K-1 form to provide to all owners, and you need to take care to do this.
+A downside is that there's more tax complexity when you're forming an LLC with multiple members.
+The IRS treats such an arrangement as a partnership for tax purposes.
+This means filing a partnership tax return along with having each owner report their portion of the earnings on their individual tax returns using Schedule E. It also means extra work in creating Schedule K-1 forms to provide to the IRS and all owners.

-Both single- and multiple-member LLCs have the benefit of flexibility to complete IRS Form 8832 and become taxed as an S corp.
-This comes with the benefit of being able to pay yourself a salary and distribute the rest of the funds without self-employment tax, albeit with the extra paperwork required.
+Both single- and multiple-member LLCs have the benefit of flexibility to complete IRS Form 8832 and become taxed as an S Corp.
+This comes with the benefit of being able to pay yourself a salary and distribute the rest of the funds without self-employment tax, although this does involve extra paperwork.
 This can lead to tax savings versus a sole proprietorship.
-However, the IRS requires that salaries be reasonable for the owner's contribution, so don't expect to take a very small one to avoid taxes.
+But the IRS requires that salaries be reasonable for the owner's contribution, so don't expect to take a very small one to avoid taxation.

 S Corp Tax Advantages and Disadvantages

-In contrast to operating a sole proprietorship or LLC that doesn't expect S corp status, an S corp offers the key tax advantage of allowing some of the profit to be used as self-employment tax-free distributions after all shareholders have been paid reasonable salaries.
-Since only income tax would apply to this leftover money, it can save you the 15.3 percent you'd pay treating the money as a salary.
-Individual owners just need to report their salaries on Schedule E when they complete their personal tax returns and take relevant deductions and credits each year.
+An S Corp offers the key tax advantage of allowing some of its profit to be used as self-employment tax-free distributions after all shareholders have been paid reasonable salaries.
+Only income tax would apply to this leftover money, so it can save you the 15.3 percent you'd pay treating the money as a salary.
+Individual owners just have to report their salaries on Schedule E when they complete their personal tax returns.
+They can take relevant deductions and credits each year.

-Another benefit is the lack of double taxation since the corporation itself isn't taxed on earnings at the corporate income tax rate alongside each of the owners paying their personal tax rates.
-Instead, income passes through so that owners will pay taxes on their shares.
-The downside is that not every state agrees with this federal classification and may double tax income as if you were a C corp.
-So, extra research is needed if you want to gain the benefits of forming this type of business entity.
+Another benefit is the lack of double taxation.
+The corporation itself isn't taxed on earnings at the corporate income tax rate along with each of its owners also paying their personal tax rates on the money.
+Income passes through instead so owners will pay the taxes on their shares.
+The downside is that not every state agrees with this federal classification and yours may double-tax income just as if you were a C Corp.
+Extra research is needed if you want to gain the benefits of forming this type of business entity.

-The tax downsides of an S corp come down to more complexity since Form 1120S needs to be filed for the corporation's tax return and Schedule K-1 forms need to be distributed to owners.
-Corporate Direct also warns that a business's S corp status could be revoked in certain situations, and this comes with penalties like back taxes and a lengthy waiting period to become an S corp again.
-Tax-free company benefits also aren't available to owners with at least two percent ownership in the S corp, so this is a limitation to keep in mind.
+The tax downsides of an S Corp come down to more complexity.
+Form 1120S must be filed for the corporation's tax return.
+Schedule K-1 forms must be distributed to owners and to the IRS.
+Corporate Direct warns that a business's S Corp status could be revoked in certain situations.
+This comes with penalties like back taxes and a lengthy waiting period to form as an S Corp again.
+Tax-free company benefits aren't available to owners who have at least two percent ownership.

 Deciding for Your Small Business

 Now that you understand the tax differences and benefits of these three business entity types, you can decide which best fits your business.
-When doing so, keep in mind that you can usually easily change your business structure if you're the only owner even if your needs do change.
-But if you end up with more owners, you'll need to come to an agreement and expect some more legal tasks to do so.
+Keep in mind that you can usually easily change your business structure if you're the only owner if your needs do change.
+But you'll have to come to an agreement and expect some more legal tasks to do so if you end up with more owners.

-If you're just starting out and want to keep things as simple as possible, you can simply operate as a sole proprietorship without doing anything special or spending money on filing fees.
-You'll just want to keep in mind the full liability you face with this kind of business entity as it could mean losing your personal property if something financially goes wrong.
+You can simply operate as a sole proprietorship without doing anything special or spending money on filing fees if you're just starting out and want to keep things as simple as possible.
+You'll just want to keep the full liability you face with this kind of business entity in mind.
+It could mean losing your personal property if something goes wrong financially.